 Disney Cruises requires that its passengers sue it in “any court of competent jurisdiction in Brevard County, Florida or in the United States District Court for the Middle District of Florida.”

 It is our experience that if sued in Brevard County, Florida, Disney Cruise Line does not attempt to remove cases to the United States District Court for the Middle District of Florida (Federal Court).
-This is important to note because all Miami based cruise lines require that they be sued in federal court.
-The Miami based cruise lines will remove your case to federal court if you file suit in state court.
+This is important to note because all Miami-based cruise lines require that they be sued in federal court.
+The Miami-based cruise lines will remove your case to federal court if you file suit in state court.

 There is a big difference.

-First, in federal court there is (usually) no jury selection allowed by the lawyers.
+First, in federal court, there is (usually) no jury selection allowed by the lawyers.
 Most trial lawyers agree that jury selection is the most important part of the trial.
 But in federal court, the lawyers don’t really get to participate in jury selection.
 Federal jury selection (usually) means that the judge asks whatever questions he or she deems should be asked of the potential jurors – that’s it.
 Although, some judges allow the lawyers to ask ten or fifteen minutes of questions total to the twenty or thirty people that could potentially sit on your jury of six.
 That means the lawyer has approximately thirty seconds to question each potential juror on the panel.
 That simply not enough time to learn anything meaningful about the jurors that will decide your case.
-In state court, we have hours or sometimes days to question our potential jurors.
+In the in-state court, we have hours or sometimes days to question our potential jurors.
 This gives us a real opportunity to learn about which jurors are the right jurors or wrong jurors to decide your specific case.
 When courts allow a full jury selection, as is done in Florida state courts, both parties benefit from obtaining a fair and impartial jury.

-Second, in federal court there are very short and strict discovery deadlines.
+Second, in federal court, there are very short and strict discovery deadlines.
 This means that we have less time and ability to obtain the information that we need to prove your case.
 By contrast, when we sue Disney cruise lines in Florida state court we have a greater ability to control the pace of discovery.

 Summary Judgment Standard

 Third, in federal court the burden we bear to survive dismissal by summary judgment is much higher.
 Thus, we have less time to obtain the information we need to prove the case and we need to meet (what basically amounts to) a higher burden of proof just to get your case to a jury.
 Federal courts regularly dismiss cruise line injury cases at the summary judgment stage.
-In state court, dismissal at the summary judgment stage is a rarity.
+In the in-state court, dismissal at the summary judgment stage is a rarity.

-Litigating Against Disney – Dealing With Disney As a Defendant
+Litigating Against Disney – Dealing With Disney as a Defendant

 In our experience, Disney produces the information that it should produce and does not hide information.
 It also respects its passenger and is generally reasonable in attempting to resolve cases when it is right to do so.
 However, Disney does require that attorneys execute a confidentiality agreement limiting the disclosure of internal Disney Cruise Lines documents to the public.

 Importantly, however, Disney Cruise Line respects its crewmembers’ right to a jury trial in the United States.
-While nearly every other cruise line has forced its crew members to waive their rights to a jury trial and engage in confidential international arbitration under foreign laws, Disney Cruise Lines recognizes that its crew have the right to file a lawsuit against it in the United States.
+While nearly every other cruise line has forced its crew members to waive their rights to a jury trial and engage in confidential international arbitration under foreign laws, Disney Cruise Lines recognizes that its crew has the right to file a lawsuit against it in the United States.
 This is a very complicated issue.
-However, you can find more information about it in our coming post International Arbitration Deprives Crew Members of Their Right to a Public Jury Trial.
+However, you can find more information about it in our coming post-International Arbitration Deprives Crew Members of Their Right to a Public Jury Trial.